 How To Have A Simple Wedding?

-From pre-wedding photoshoot to small wedding venue ideas, let’s show you the first steps to planning a wedding that’s simple.
+From pre-wedding photoshoots to small wedding venue ideas, let’s show you the first steps to planning a wedding that’s simple.

 Planning a small intimate wedding begins with the pre-wedding photoshoot.
 Scout for a photographer that’s invested and interested in your story.
 One who understands your chemistry and has the ability to capture it to perfection.
 Beach poses, romantic hand-in-hand walk, yoga poses are some of the most beautiful photoshoot styles.